 David and Yuge are also big fans of the Daylesford Market, and their children love the local skate park.

 Daylesford's Vincent Street is a historic hub of boutique shops, cafes and restaurants, with plenty to explore.
 It's also home to David and Yuge's Bromley & Co gallery.
 And when it comes to dining options, David's not shy about his favourites.

 'Frangos Cafe and the fish and chip shop on Vincent Street are the best,' he says.

-Once a place of rest for miners on the way to the Bendigo goldfields, Kyneton now boasts a tempting array of renowned restaurants, wineries and cafes, day spas, boutiques and cultural festivals.
+Once a place of rest for miners on the way to the Bendigo goldfields, Kyneton now brims with renowned restaurants, wineries and cafes, day spas, boutiques and cultural festivals.
 David says Kyneton is simply 'adorable'.

-A short drive away, up into the Goldfields, lies Castlemaine, an historic, bustling town renowned for its rich history, eclectic arts scene and cafe culture.
+A short drive away, up into the Goldfields, Castlemaine is an historic, bustling town renowned for its rich history, eclectic arts scene and cafe culture.
 'Castlemaine is very, very charming all over,' David says.

 The small settlement of Guildford lies between Daylesford and Castlemaine.
-It's a historic gold mining town known for a spectacular, well-preserved Red River Gum that's thought to be somewhere between 500 to 1000 years old, and one of the largest in Victoria.
+It's a historic gold mining town known for a spectacular, well-preserved red river gum that's thought to be somewhere between 500 and 1000 years old, and one of the largest in Victoria.
 According to David it's well worth a look.